 The Show some Betiquette campaign was designed to demonstrate responsible gambling to young males aged 18-35, considered at risk of developing a gambling problem, in the context of online sports betting.

 The campaign strategy responded to the impact of impulse in driving poor decision-making when betting on sports with online wagering operators.
-It was an innovative social media campaign designed to appeal to the younger male market and demonstrate responsible gambling behaviours.
+It is an innovative social media campaign designed to appeal to the younger male market and demonstrate responsible gambling behaviours.

 The Talkward social media campaign encouraged both problem gamblers, and family and friends of problem gamblers to address the issue, provide support to one another and share knowledge about the free confidential support and resources available in NSW.
-The campaign ran in May 2016.

 The campaign enabled people to create e-cards and email them to friends and family to start a conversation about their own gambling or raise a concern about the gambling of a person close to them.